Law Offices of Donald J. Matson, PC.

 Carefully weigh these factors with the guidance of a skilled attorney you can trust.

-The Power Of An Attorney In Plea Deal Negotiations
+The Power of an Attorney in Plea Deal Negotiations

 An attorney plays a vital role in helping a defendant decide whether to accept or deny a plea bargain.
 Having one at your disposal will serve to bolster your sense of confidence that you are making choices that are in your best interests and that you are fully aware of all the possible outcomes and implications.
 Here are some of the most important ways an attorney can assist you in your case: